MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 pip install tweepy
 ```

+?> You're already inside a sandboxes Python 3 environment so no need to specify `pip3` or `sudo`.

 Now you can import Tweepy within the context of your project's virtual environment.
 A one-liner to test `tweepy`:

 ```sh